 - Apples - Kale - Kiwi fruit - Cabbage - Spinach - Pineapple

 Apples, which provide a number of nutritional benefits, should always be organic due to the fact that they have thick peels where pesticides and bacteria can easily accumulate.
-Since apples are frequently put in lunchboxes and taken on-the-go, it’s important to purchase these fruits organically so you know what’s on the outside of them isn’t transferring to their flesh.
+Since apples are frequently put in lunchboxes and taken on the go, it’s important to purchase these fruits organically so you know what’s on the outside of them isn’t transferring to their flesh.

 Kale is a hearty green that can be used in soups, salads, stir-fry dishes, or even eaten raw.
 It’s very delicate and easily bruised so pesticides tend to cling onto it quickly.
-This means you should buy kale organic to ensure you’re getting the best produce possible.
+This means you should buy kale organic to ensure you’re getting the best product possible.

 3. Kiwi fruit

 Kiwis are another delicate fruit so it’s important to buy them organic.
 The little brown spots on kiwis can be a good indicator of bruises, which could very well contain pesticide residues and bacteria.
-To get the most nutrients out of this fruit, it’s best to eat it organic.
+To get the most nutrients out of this fruit, it’s best to eat it organically.

-Cabbages are another sturdy green that don’t absorb pesticides or herbicides quickly, which means you can enjoy them in all their glory if you purchase organically.
+Cabbages are another sturdy green that doesn’t absorb pesticides or herbicides quickly, which means you can enjoy them in all their glory if you purchase organically.
 While cabbages rank high on the list of foods least likely to contain pesticide residues, it’s always better to be safe than sorry.

 Spinach, which is usually eaten raw in salads or cooked in omelets and sautéed dishes, is one of the most pesticide-laden vegetables out there.
-It absorbs pesticides quickly because it grows close to the ground so buying organic spinach ensures you’re eating a nutritious food with no chemicals on it.
+It absorbs pesticides quickly because it grows close to the ground so buying organic spinach ensures you’re eating nutritious food with no chemicals on it.